carlosEmanuelSS/DesafiosPessoais/RevisãoG1/README.md

 # DesafiosPessoais
-Minhas ideias e Algumas Atividades aqui !
+Atividades de Revisão: For, While, If/else